Patient education: Sunburn (Beyond the Basics)

 Risk factors for the development of melanoma

-Screening and early detection of melanoma
+Screening and early detection of melanoma in adults and adolescents

 Selection of sunscreen and sun-protective measures